|

 effects on the bone allowing for the correction of skeletal malocclusions

 not possible with dentally fixed appliances.
+General disadvantages

 are lack of ability to align the teeth, plus complex and expensive construction.